xanmankey/FishingForPhish/docs/api.rst

       An sqlite3 cursor attribute; if you pass a database object, a cursor object will be initialized with an associated database, so no need to pass a preexisting one.
 * conn=None
       An sqlite3 connection attribute; similar to the cursor attribute, where if you pass a database object, a connection object will be initialized with an associated database, so no need to pass a preexisting one.
+* BS=None
+      An object representing an instance of Beautiful Soup; an html parser useful for web scraping and analysis.
+Updated using the initializeBS() method for every url in urlFile (if validated).
 * id=0
       Used for naming filenames, databases, and selecting urls.
 Defaults to 0, but if you are resuming the script from where you left off (existing files/database) the script will attempt to determine the id for you (alternatively you can manually pass a value as well).
 * classVal=Instance.missing_value()